Store Outlook email as files

-Outlook users are used to having all their email stored in a single file - PST (or in a single Exchange server mailbox).
-This article offers an alternative.
-While this suggestion might seem unexpected at first, it does offer quite a few benefits.
+Outlook users are used to having all their email stored in a single place - Outlook mailbox, potentially with one or more additional archives.
+This article offers an alternative - store email messages as regular files - it offers quite a few benefits.

 - View email messages using the Windows Explorer.